Thursday, August 28, 2025

 on a trumpet's breath

-or let three fingers coil
+or felt three fingers coil

 to kill time round midnight?

-since death was once branded
+Such flight was once branded

-with the fire of the fleur de lis,
+with the fleur de lis,

-but could that be how
+but is that how

 we lost the rhyme